Social anxiety is something nearly 15 million people suffer from worldwide, yet, it is still a mental illness that many misunderstand.

-Social anxiety can be described as a fear of human interaction and not surprisingly, is the third largest mental health issue in the United States.
-Alongside feelings of nervousness, panic and anxiety in social situations, physiological symptoms can include sweating, racing heart, blushing, trembling or even muscle twitches.
+Social anxiety can be described as a fear of human interaction and not surprisingly, is the third-largest mental health issue in the United States.
+Alongside feelings of nervousness, panic, and anxiety in social situations, physiological symptoms can include sweating, racing heart, blushing, trembling, or even muscle twitches.

 However, a new study by Canadian researchers Jennifer Trew and Lynn Alden that was published in Springer’s Journal Motivation and Emotion (2015) has found that carrying out acts of kindness can reduce social anxiety.

 Using undergraduates who scored a 25 or higher on the Social Interaction Anxiety Scale-Straightforward (SIAS-S), a participant pool of 146 students took part.
 The researchers placed these participants into one of three groups for a four-week duration.
-One group performed random acts of kindness, such as doing their roommates dishes, one group was exposed to social situations without carrying out acts of kindness and the third, a neutral control group.
+One group performed random acts of kindness, such as doing their roommates dishes, one group was exposed to social situations without carrying out acts of kindness, and the third, a neutral control group.